TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-run.md

 Specify one of these pairs of options with the command to connect to a SnappyData Distributed system and execute a SQL command file:

 -   Use both `-client-bind-address` and `-client-port` to connect to a SnappyData cluster as a thin client and perform the command.
--   Use both `mcast-port` and `-mcast-address`, or use the `-locators` property to connect to a SnappyData cluster as a peer client and perform the command.
+-   Use the `-locators` property to connect to a SnappyData cluster as a peer client and perform the command.

 The `-file` argument specifies the location of the SQL script file to execute.
 If the script file itself calls other script files using `run 'filename'`, also consider using the `-path` option to specify the location of the embedded script files.
 If an exception occurs while executing the script, GFXD immediately stops executing script commands, unless you include the `-ignore-errors` option.